0xbhvn/crashed-backend/README.md

-# BC Game Crash Monitor
+# Crash Monitor

-A Python application for monitoring BC Game's crash game, calculating crash values, and storing results in a database.
+A Python application for monitoring crash game values, calculating crash points, and storing results in a database.

 ## Features

-- Real-time monitoring of BC Game crash results
+- Real-time monitoring of crash results
 - Historical data catchup functionality
 - Crash point calculation and verification
 - Database storage of game results